cody-dot-js/codyaprice.com-legacy/content/blog/0012-sometruthyvar-a-new-post-on-boolean-coercion/index.md

 }
 ```

-This is _mostly true_, but we'll clarify how it _really works_ soon.
+This is _mostly true_, but we'll clarify how it _actually works_ next.
 The main thing to take away is that if the `leftHandSide` expression evaluates to `false`, then **_a falsey value is returned_**.
 Let's take a deeper look.